joe-kruger/code-test/README.md

 * new-account.component
   * Save account
   * Add form validation to validate the that Firstname and lastname are entered and amount greater than 0
+  * reactive forms should be used to handle form elements and validation

 <hr />